-- (1) Adjustment removes the impact of Net income attributed to dilutive awards and substantively vested RSUs to arrive at Net income attributable to Ryan Specialty Holdings, Inc. For the years ended December 31, 2024, 2023, and 2022, this removes \$0.3 million, \$4.2 million, and \$76.3 million of Net income, respectively, on 132.9 million, 125.7 million, and 265.8 million Weighted-average shares of Class A common stock outstanding diluted, respectively.
-See "Note 12, Earnings Per Share" in the footnotes to the consolidated financial statements in this Annual Report. - For comparability purposes, this calculation incorporates the Net income that would be outstanding if all LLC Common Units (together with shares of Class B common stock) and vested Class C Incentive units were exchanged for shares of Class A common stock.
+(1) Adjustment removes the impact of Net income attributed to dilutive awards and substantively vested RSUs to arrive at Net income attributable to Ryan Specialty Holdings, Inc. For the years ended December 31, 2024, 2023, and 2022, this removes \$0.3 million, \$4.2 million, and \$76.3 million of Net income, respectively, on 132.9 million, 125.7 million, and 265.8 million Weighted-average shares of Class A common stock outstanding - diluted, respectively.
+See "Note 12, Earnings Per Share" in the footnotes to the consolidated financial statements in this Annual Report.

+- (2) For comparability purposes, this calculation incorporates the Net income that would be outstanding if all LLC Common Units (together with shares of Class B common stock) and vested Class C Incentive units were exchanged for shares of Class A common stock.
 For the years ended December 31, 2024, 2023, and 2022, this includes \$135.2 million, \$133.4 million, and \$102.2 million of Net income (loss), respectively, on 271.9 million, 268.1 million, and 265.8 million Weighted-average shares of Class A common stock outstanding diluted, respectively.
-For the year ended December 31, 2022, 144.0 million weighted average outstanding LLC Common Units were considered dilutive and included in the 265.8 million Weighted-average shares of Class A common stock outstanding diluted within Diluted EPS.
-See "Note 12, Earnings Per Share" in the footnotes to the consolidated financial statements in this Annual Report. - (3) Adjustments to Adjusted net income are described in the footnotes of the reconciliation of Adjusted net income to Net income in "Adjusted Net Income and Adjusted Net Income Margin" on 271.9 million, 268.1 million, and 265.8 million Weighted-average shares of Class A common stock outstanding diluted years ended December 31, 2024, 2023, and 2022, respectively. - (4) For comparability purposes and to be consistent with the treatment of the adjustments to arrive at Adjusted net income, the dilutive effect of unvested equity awards is calculated using the treasury stock method as if the weighted average unrecognized cost associated with the awards was \$0 over the period, less any unvested equity awards determined to be dilutive within the Diluted EPS calculation disclosed in "Note 12, Earnings Per Share" of the audited consolidated financial statements.
+For the year ended December 31, 2022, 144.0 million weighted average outstanding LLC Common Units were considered dilutive and included in the 265.8 million Weighted-average shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted in the 265.8 million Weighted-average shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage shares of Class A common stock outstanding diluted xerage xerage shares of Class A common stock outstanding diluted xerage xe - (3) Adjustments to Adjusted net income are described in the footnotes of the reconciliation of Adjusted net income to Net income in "Adjusted Net Income and Adjusted Net Income Margin" on 271.9 million, 268.1 million, and 265.8 million Weighted-average shares of Class A common stock outstanding diluted years ended December 31, 2024, 2023, and 2022, respectively. - (4) For comparability purposes and to be consistent with the treatment of the adjustments to arrive at Adjusted net income, the dilutive effect of unvested equity awards is calculated using the treasury stock method as if the weighted average unrecognized cost associated with the awards was \$0 over the period, less any unvested equity awards determined to be dilutive within the Diluted EPS calculation disclosed in "Note 12, Earnings Per Share" of the audited consolidated financial statements.
 For the years ended December 31, 2024, 2023, and 2022, 4.4 million, 4.1 million, and 4.7 million shares were added to the calculation, respectively.